robpieke/advent2023/README.md

 ### Day 2 - Bash

 I'm happy I was able to quickly return to Bash after my Day 1 failure.
 It all went quite smoothly, though it took a fair bit of Googling to understand how to split strings into arrays of words, the nuance of single `[` vs double `[[`, where you can/can't do math, and just generally knowing when having a whitespace was important to have/omit.
 I think the short of it is that I'm glad to be able to check this language off the list while the solutions are still very short to write.
 I really don't think I'd have wanted to write hundreds of lines of this stuff.

+### Day 3 - Kotlin

+This set of exercises went really smoothly.
+I found the [Kotlin docs](https://kotlinlang.org/docs/home.html) to be excellent, and the language felt very comfortable to write (in particular with my primarily-C++ day job).
+I particularly liked having `start .. end` ranges, and that collections had built-in methods for iterating, such as `forEachIndexed`.
+The only thing that felt a bit weird was the need to use helper functions (such as `mutableMapOf`) to create new collection objects, rather than calling some constructor or `New` function on the class.
+Based just on this taster, I'd be interested in trying Kotlin further.